Pomades, table football, and smoke: the legend of Ca n'Àngel, the bar that Palma will never forget.

 The establishment is still remembered as one of the most charismatic in the city center.

-PalmIt was 1964 when Àngel Casellas's father (also Àngel) opened one of the establishments that would become one of the authentic and legendary bars in the center of Palma.
-The bar, which became an institution, served coffee, pomades, and beers for no less than 56 years.
-Casellas Sr. opened it with two other cousins, but soon after, he was left alone at the helm of the business, which around 1973 was beginning to experience the bar's boom that would last for more than two decades.
-The 1980s were the best period for the business.
+PalmIt was 1964 when Àngel Casellas's father (also Àngel) opened a bar that would become one of the most authentic and legendary in the center of Palma.
+The establishment became an institution, serving coffee, pomades, and beer for no less than 56 years.
+Casellas Sr. opened it with two other cousins, but soon after, he took over the business.
+The boom, which began in 1973, would last for more than two decades.
+The 1980s were the business's heyday.

-One of the keys to the success of this charismatic bar was the fact that it managed to attract customers to Ca n'Àngel, whether for a morning snack, a midday menu, or a drink in the afternoon until well into the early hours.
-Entering Ca n'Àngel was like entering a kind of refuge, like a hideaway you had to descend almost two meters from the street: cozy thanks to the wood-paneled walls, its frames filled with photographs and paintings, and the Casellas' expertise in treating the clientele, part of whom was family.
+One of the keys to the success of this charismatic bar was the ability to attract customers to Ca n'Àngel for a snack, a midday menu, or drinks in the afternoon until well into the early hours.
+Entering Ca n'Àngel was like entering a kind of refuge, a hideaway you had to descend almost two meters from the street.
+It was cozy thanks to the wood-paneled walls, the frames of photographs and paintings, and the Casellas' skill in treating their clientele, part of whom was family.

-"The name comes from my grandfather, Àngel Casellas, an engineer from Manresa who set up a textile factory in Mallorca.
-He gave the bar its name," says Àngel, the soul of the establishment, which he has run with his brother Toni since 2009.
-The success of the poet's bottles.
-"There were a lot of people who came to have a pre-party before going to the club, and you could drink four or five per person.
-They played table football, pool, or cards.
+"The name comes from my grandfather, Àngel Casellas, an engineer from Manresa who set up a textile factory in Mallorca," explains Àngel, the soul of the bar, which he has run with his brother Toni since 2009.
+The success of the bottles of ointment was his father's idea.
+"There were a lot of people who came to have a pre-dinner drink before going to the club, and they could drink four or five per person.
+For years, it was the bar's most popular game," he notes, referring to customers who also spent the afternoon playing table football, pool, or cards.

-"Before working at the bar, I worked as a salesman, but on weekends I went because it was packed to the rafters, there were four of us behind the bar and we couldn't keep up.
+"Before working at the bar, I worked as a salesman, but on weekends I went because it was packed to the rafters.
+There were four of us behind the bar and we couldn't reach.
 To work there you had to be one.
-Super Saiyan", he comments.
-"Also, at that time you could smoke and my brother and I had to go outside every now and then to get some fresh air because, even though we were smokers, we were suffocating," he continues.
+Super Saiyan.
+Back then, you could smoke, and my brother and I had to go outside every now and then to get some air because, even though we were smokers, we were suffocating," he continues.

-However, nothing lasts forever, and Ca n'Àngel also had to make the decision to lower the barrier.
-"We knew we had a contract end date, but at the time we thought it could be extended and that there wouldn't be any problem.
-Then we thought it would be better to save up in case we had to change locations," she recalls.
+But nothing lasts forever, and Ca n'Àngel also had to lower the barrier.
+"We knew we had a contract end date, but we thought it could be extended and that there wouldn't be any problem.
+Then we decided to save up, in case we had to change locations," she recalls.

-"I don't know what business will replace the bar, but I know the owner has signed the sale of the entire building to a large company," he comments.
-Even so, nothing stops the brothers who worked at Ca n'Àngel for years, and today Àngel is an electrician and Toni is a cook.
-"I like it because I'm back working with my hands, and being an electrician gives me the fulfillment I need: it has a softer side and a harder side," he explains.
+"I don't know what business will replace the bar, but I know the owner has signed the sale of the entire building to a large company," he confesses.
+Still, nothing is stopping the Casellas brothers: today, Ángel is an electrician and Toni is a cook.
+"I like it because I'm back working with my hands, and being an electrician gives me the fulfillment I need.
+There's a softer side and a harder side," he concludes.

 The bar responds: